KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 The easiest and least complicated phase, the Armor Phase relies almost entirely on your choice in Archgun and build, so here are a few helpful tips and the pros and cons of the four best setups.

-Archgun builds are fairly cut and dry, with pretty much all Archguns using the following build:
+Archgun builds are fairly cut and dry, with pretty much all Archguns using the following build (or variations thereof):

 <div style="width: 100%; text-align: left;">
     <img src="https://cdn.profit-taker.com/genericarmor.png" alt="genericarmor" style="width: 100%; height: auto;">